galactic-src/cvport/README.md

 - Uses an InterruptRun boolean for early exit
 - setall uses two longs to seed all random number generators (Rand.cpp from Pascal)
 - origin destination matrix; is this to show where spread is predicted from/to?
+- option for coordinates to be UTM (Universal Transverse Mercator = longitude/latitude)

 ## Areas to flesh out understanding